 Therefore, it is of interest to researchers to answer the question: what makes the best playground, according to children?

 In the Netherlands, the organization of Jantje Beton develops many projects and activities aimed at improving outdoor play facilities for children.
 They operate as a partner in a government-facilitated project to realize 70 new, healthy schoolyards.
-I have a personal interest in this project, as my children’s school is among those 70.

 Because children are the experts in the field of playing and often have great ideas, Jantje Beton involves children in designing and realizing the schoolyard.
 The children are asked to think about which activities they like, and what they desire in a schoolyard.
 The children fantasize about their “dream” schoolyard and make drawings.

 They present the plan to the architect and argue why their choices are important to them.
 The ultimate goal is to design a schoolyard that offers challenges to every age.

 Although some ideas were not carried out exactly as the children had invented, the resulting newly designed schoolyard was in line with the children’s ideas and they were very enthusiastic.

 Researches from the University of Groningen studied what kind of playgrounds children create themselves.
 They wondered if children opt for standardization as many adult designers do.
 In this study the question was how children construct their own jumping stone playground.

 They provided 40 children (6 to 12 years old), with six identical jumping stones; one was fixed in place and could not be moved, while the other five stones could be placed wherever the child wanted, allowing for jumping or stepping from one stone to another.
 Afterwards, the distances between the stones were measured as well as the perceived and actual stepping and jumping capabilities of the children.